-The Company determined the fair value of a reporting unit using the market approach which is based on the market capitalization by using the share price of the Company in the NYSE stock exchange and an appropriate control premium.
-As of March 31, 2013 market capitalization of the Company was significantly higher than the net book value of the reporting unit and therefore there was no need to continue to step 2.
-Taro determined the goodwill was not subject to impairment as of March 31, 2013 and 2012.
+The Company determined the fair value of a reporting unit using the market approach which is based on the market capitalization by using the share price of the Company in the NYSE and an appropriate control premium.
+As of March 31, 2014, the market capitalization of the Company was significantly higher than the net book value of the reporting unit and therefore there was no need to continue to step 2.
+Taro determined the goodwill was not subject to impairment as of March 31, 2014 and 2013.